 - A NEGATIVE TEST DOES NOT SHORTEN YOUR QUARANTINE.
-You must still stay home for 14 days.
+You must still follow quarantine guidelines.

 EXPOSURE TO POSITIVE CASE IF YOU ARE ALREADY VACCINATED If you’ve been around someone who has COVID-19 and you have been fully vaccinated, you should get tested 3-5 days after your exposure, even if you don’t have symptoms.
 You should also wear a mask indoors in public for 14 days following exposure or until your test result is negative.
 You should isolate for 10 days if your test result is positive.